OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

 ```
 https://github.com/orlitany/DeepFunctionalMaps
 ## Getting Started
-These instructions will guide you how to run the experiments that appear in the paper **"Unsupervised Learning Of Dense Shape Correspondence" (CVPR 2019)**.
+This tutorial will guide you how to run the experiments that appear in the paper **"Unsupervised Learning Of Dense Shape Correspondence" (CVPR 2019)**.
 The reader might be also interested in the supervised algorithm **"Deep Functional Maps:
 Structured Prediction for Dense Shape Correspondence" (ICCV 2017)**, for which the code is provided in https://github.com/orlitany/DeepFunctionalMaps

 ### Code organization